The FoSTr Programme

 The FoSTr programme is manage and supported by the following members.

-An Honorary Research Associate with the University of Oxford’s Environmental Change Institute and an independent consultant, Jim Woodhill is a specialist on inclusive agribusiness, rural development, food security and multi-stakeholder partnerships, with over 25 years of international development experience.
+Jim Woodhill is a Senior Consultant with the University of Oxford’s Environmental Change Institute co-leading the Foresight4Food Initiative and also working as an independent consultant.
+He is a specialist on inclusive agribusiness, rural development, food security and multi-stakeholder partnerships…

-Just Dengerink is a Food Systems Advisor working at Wageningen Centre for Development Innovation.
-In the Foresight4Food FoSTr programme, he is the country facilitator, coordinating participatory scenario and foresight processes in five countries across Asia, Africa and the Middle East.
+Just Dengerink is a Food Systems Advisor at Wageningen Centre for Development Innovation and country facilitator for the Foresight4Food FoSTr programme, coordinating participatory scenario and foresight processes in the focus countries.